Welcome, Guest. Please login or register.

 « Reply #10 on: November 21, 2009, 09:33:55 am »

-so if I'm trying to find other icrafters, I could do a search, like #icraft, and I would find some other icrafters. :shock: cool!
+so if I'm trying to find other icrafters, I could do a replacement, like #icraft, and I would find some other icrafters. :shock: cool!
 I have Tweet Directory bookmarked - I'll start there.
 I think we talked about groups or something, but that must have been the lists...

 Going to the Comanche bird sanctuary with my camera today.
 Very excited!
 Cheesy Cheesy Cheesy {:-Deb